Spatial-Systems-Biology-Freiburg/FisIM/docs/source/documentation/index.rst

-Fishi
+eDPM
 =======

-Fishi is designed to analyze the informational content of systems of Ordinary Differential Equations (see :doc:`Concepts and Background <../theoretical_overview/index>`).
+eDPM (Experimental Design for Predictive Microbiology) is designed to analyze the informational content of systems of Ordinary
+Differential Equations (see :doc:`Concepts and Background <../theoretical_overview/index>`).
 Naturally, the first step is to chose one such system and define it via a function.